Winter Solstice 2026 in the Southern Hemisphere: The Shortest Day of the Year

 Solstices occur because our planet’s axis is tilted 23.5 degrees.
 If the Earth had no inclination, the Sun would shine directly on the equator all year long.
 This would leave us without solstices and seasons.
 Watch this video to get a visual explanation of how the Earth’s tilt works.

-What is December solstice?
+What is the December solstice?

 Solstices have been observed since ancient times.
 Our ancestors used the phrases "winter solstice" and "summer solstice" long before they knew the other hemisphere existed.
 They didn't think that their winter could be the summer season somewhere else.